tonymullen/ups-website/src/partials/f16ics/hw/lab3-description.html.md

          int num5 = 5.0/2.0;

 2. Write a short program that takes a string of input from the user (using Scanner) with any capitalization and prints out the string, but with all consonants in lower case and all vowels in upper case.
+Read the String class specification in the [Java API](https://docs.oracle.com/javase/7/docs/api/) to see a full list of the methods you can use on string.
+Try to do it in the fewest method calls you can.

 3. The Department of Motor Vehicles (DMV) is responsible for issuing driver’s licenses.
 This question asks you to write a Java class called DMV that prompts the user to enter their full name (first, middle, and last) and